brti-dev/brti.dev/README.md

 3. Run the development server: `npm run dev`
 4. Build for deployment: `npm run build`

+## Blog

+Posts within the `posts` directory are automatically generated as blog posts.
+To add a new post, manually create a new markdown file, or use the shortcut script: `npm run newpost`.

 ## Contributing

 Feel free to file a PR if you want to help improve this project. :)